Skip to content

 Fancy sapphires also come in pink and purple tones that range from light pinkish red to light purple and violet.
 Sapphires with more pink tones have more chromium, while those with purple and violet tones have more vanadium.

-Reddish-pink sapphire can be quite similar to a ruby.
-Sometimes, there are just a few small differences — such as color saturation or percent of chromium — that make the difference.
+Reddish-pink sapphire can be vaguely similar to a ruby.
+Sometimes, there are just a few minor differences — such as color saturation or percent of chromium — that make the difference.

 Yellow and Green